 As a celebration of International Cat Day, I thought it would be fun to take a look at all the games I can think of which either allows you to play as a feline or features one in a prominent way.
-I’ll split the game up between games which are out now and those which are coming very soon.
+I’ll split the game up between games that are out now and those which are coming very soon.
 So, let’s take a look at the purrfect games to play on International Cat day…

 Final Fantasy VII (PS4, Xbox One, Switch, PC, Mobile)

 Let’s start with an old classic which has recently been re-released on both Xbox One and the Nintendo Switch.
-In FFVII you get the chance to play as Cait Sith later on into your adventure, he’s a small cat which sits atop a big fat stuffed moogle as he shouts commands to it via the use of a megaphone.
+In FFVII you get the chance to play as Cait Sith later on into your adventure, he’s a small cat that sits atop a big fat stuffed moogle as he shouts commands to it via the use of a megaphone.
 Personally, he was never one of my favourite characters to play as but why not change things up on this once-a-year date?!

 Bubsy: The Woolies Strike Back (PS4, PC) + Paws on Fire!
 (PS4, Switch, PC)